dipika-maharjan/NeoKarma/README.md

 ---

-## 📞 Support & Contact

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Contact the development team

----

 ## 🌱 Contributing to Carbon Reduction

 Beyond the platform, we encourage all users to:

 - 🚴 Use public transport or carpool
 - 🌱 Adopt sustainable eating habits
 - ♻️ Reduce, reuse, recycle